-- □ Successful completion of coursework includes: taking all courses for a grade (required), earning a grade no lower than C in each course, and maintaining an overall B (3.0) GPA average. - ☐ If you are unable to finish the course, it is your responsibility to follow the appropriate procedures for dropping the course.
-In the event that you need to withdrawal from a course, it your responsibility to review the appropriate deadlines with the Office of Admissions and Records: http://www.fullerton.edu/admissions/currentstudent/regulations.asp - □ Incompletes will be granted only under extreme circumstances and students must be earning a B or better at the time of the request for an Incomplete.
-The instructor must be informed as soon as possible if circumstances warrant discontinuation of the course. - □ Note that READ 511 is a prerequisite for enrollment in READ 560. - □ Note that READ 516 is a prerequisite for enrollment in READ 581. - Attend the Midpoint Advising after you have have successfully completed READ 511 and READ 516.
+- > Successful completion of coursework includes taking all courses for a grade (required), earning a grade no lower than C in each course, and maintaining an overall B (3.0) GPA average. - ➤ If you are unable to finish the course, it is your responsibility to follow the appropriate procedures for dropping the course.
+In the event that you need to withdrawal from a course, it your responsibility to review the appropriate deadlines with The Office of Admissions and Records - Incompletes will be granted only under extreme circumstances and students must be earning a B or better at the time of the request for an Incomplete.
+The instructor must be informed as soon as possible if circumstances warrant discontinuation of the course. - Note that READ 511 is a prerequisite for enrollment in READ 560. - Note that READ 516 is a prerequisite for enrollment in READ 581. - Attend the Online Midpoint Advising after you have successfully completed READ 511 and READ 516.
 It is designed to prepare you for your final two semesters in the program by reviewing end-of-program requirements.